nv-morpheus/morpheus-experimental/anomalous-auth-detection/README.md

-## Detection of Anomaly Authentication using Relational Graph Neural Network (RGCN)
+## Detection of Anomalous Authentication using Relational Graph Neural Network (RGCN)

 ## Use Case
-Detection of anomaly authentication on Azure-AD signon using Relational Graph Neural Network (RGCN)
+Detection of anomalous authentication on Azure-AD signon using Relational Graph Neural Network (RGCN)

 ### Version
 1.0